vivekjhingan/Malvex/README.md

 - **Manage Signatures:**
   Add or remove custom malware signatures directly from the GUI.

-- **Configure Real-Time tection:**
+- **Configure Real-Time Protection:**
-  Specify folders to monitor for real-time tection.
+  Specify folders to monitor for real-time protection.

 ### CLI Mode